Orlando Child Custody Attorney | Child Custody Lawyer Orlando

 Child Custody Factors: Orlando Child Custody Attorney |Orlando Timesharing Attorney

-Custody Attorney and Orlando Timesharing Attorney Jacobs knows that child custody determinations are based on a number of factors.
-Some of the most prominent factors are the health, safety and welfare the children.
-Are the parents living in a safe place, with a nurturing environment?
+As a Child Custody Lawyer Orlando knows, child custody determinations are based on a number of statutory factors.
+Some of the most prominent factors in determining timesharing are the health, safety and welfare the children.
+For example, Are the parents living in a safe place, with a nurturing environment?
 Are the parents in constant turmoil and conflict with one another?
 Are the parents actively engaged in the daily lives of their kids?
-These are just some of the evidentiary factors the court will look toward when evaluating arguments as to who the parent most suited to have majority timesharing will be.
+These are just some of the evidentiary factors the court will look toward when evaluating arguments as to who the parent most suited to have majority custody will be.

-Jonathan Jacobs is an Orlando Child Custody Attorney and Orlando Timesharing Attorney that loves working with families to achieve fair and reasonable solutions that are in the best interests of the children.
+Jonathan Jacobs is an Orlando Child Custody Attorney and divorce attorney in Orlando that loves working with families to achieve fair and reasonable solutions that are in the best interests of the children.
 Call today for your free consultation.
+We pride ourselves on being an affordable family law firm.
+The Jacobs Law Firm is here to work with you!